What to Know About the Incident in Westminster

-A man has been arrested on suspicion of terror offenses after a car was driven into barriers near the UK’s Houses of Parliament in Westminster, London on Tuesday morning, injuring two people.
-Police said counter-terrorism officers were leading the investigation.
+A man has been arrested on suspicion of terrorism offenses after a car was driven into barriers near the UK’s Houses of Parliament in Westminster, London on Tuesday morning, injuring three people.
+Police said counter-terrorism officers were leading the investigation and that they were treating it as a terrorist incident.

+The collision “appears to be a deliberate act,” according to police, who said the suspect was not currently cooperating.

 The suspected attack came months after a spate of similar vehicle attacks in 2017, including one in the same area of the city.
 Here’s what we know so far: